CycloneDX/cdxgen/docs/ADVANCED.md

   -h                             Show help                             [boolean]
 ```

-To generate an SBoM with evidence for a java project.
+To generate an SBOM with evidence for a java project.

 ```shell
 evinse -i bom.json -o bom.evinse.json <path to the application>